motorcycle 101 guides

 6. Minnesota Lane Splitting Laws

-It is illegal for motorcyclists to attempt at lane splitting in Minnesota.
-Whenever you are traveling on laned roads or highways, you cannot engage in any of the following behavior:
+It is illegal to do lane splitting in Minnesota.
+Whenever you are traveling on laned roads or highways, you cannot engage in any of the following:

 • You cannot ride on top of the dividing lines between lanes